 - 2 ½ cups fresh or frozen blackberries

-- 3 tbsp fresh basil leaves chopped
+- 3 tablespoon fresh basil leaves chopped

-- 3 tbsp organic cane sugar
+- 3 tablespoon organic cane sugar

 - juice of 1 lemon